Organic farming: Soil conservation

-Supporters claim that organically-managed soil has a higher quality and higher water retention.
+Supporters claim that organically managed soil has a higher quality and higher water retention.
 This may help increase yields for organic farms in drought years.
 Organic farming can build up soil organic matter better than conventional no-till farming, which suggests long-term yield benefits from organic farming.
 An 18-year study of organic methods on nutrient-depleted soil concluded that conventional methods were superior for soil fertility and yield for nutrient-depleted soils in cold-temperate climates, arguing that much of the benefit from organic farming derives from imported materials that could not be regarded as self-sustaining.

 In Dirt: The Erosion of Civilizations, geomorphologist David Montgomery outlines a coming crisis from soil erosion.
 Agriculture relies on roughly one meter of topsoil, and that is being depleted ten times faster than it is being replaced.
 No-till farming, which some claim depends upon pesticides, is one way to minimize erosion.
-However, a 2007 study by the USDA's Agricultural Research Service has found that manure applications in tilled organic farming are better at building up the soil than no-till.Hepperly, Paul, Jeff Moyer, and Dave Wilson.
-"Developments in Organic No-till Agriculture."
-Acres USA: The Voice of Eco-agriculture September 2008: 16-19.
-And Roberts, Paul.
-"The End of Food: Investigating a Global Crisis."
-Interview with Acres USA.
-Acres USA: The Voice of Eco-Agriculture October 2008: 56-63.
+However, a 2007 study by the USDA's Agricultural Research Service has found that manure applications in tilled organic farming are better at building up the soil than no-till.

-Gunsmoke Farms, a 137 km2 organic farming project in South Dakota, suffered from massive soil erosion as result of tiling after it switched to organic farming.
+Gunsmoke Farms, a 137 km2 organic farming project in South Dakota, suffered from massive soil erosion as result of tilling after it switched to organic farming.